frustak/Quest/CONTRIBUTING.md

 ## Submiting a change
 1. Create your own fork of the code
 2. Do the changes in your fork
-3. Be sure you have followed the code style for the project:
+3. Be sure you have followed the [code style](https://github.com/frustak/Quest/blob/main/.github/pull_request_template.md) for the project
-    - The tests passes: `cargo test`
-    - Code is formatted with rustfmt: `cargo fmt`
-    - Clippy would also help a lot to catch possible issues: `cargo clippy`
-    - Add documentation and comments
 4. Make a pull request

 ## Getting help